by Justin Petrone, PÄRNU

 Justin Petrone is a journalist and the author of half a dozen books, including the My Estonia trilogy.
 He is a columnist for Postimees and has contributed to Eesti Päevaleht, Estonian World, and other publications.
 He also maintains the blogs North! and Itching for Eestimaa.
-This piece is part of his new collection, Estonian Stories.
+This piece is part of his new collection, Sketches of Estonia.

 “Nii pikk, nii pikk on võitlejal tee kauge kodu poole minna!” – “So long, so long is the soldier’s road to his far-away home.”

 “Ta jõuab, ta jõuab sinna!” – “He arrives, he arrives there!”